Law Enforcement Immigration Task Force

 Law Enforcement Immigration Task Force Blog

 In the face of officer shortages throughout the state of Illinois, the state Legislature passed a law in July 2023 allowing Deferred Action for Childhood Arrivals (DACA) recipients to become police officers.
 House Bill 3571 took effect Jan.
 1, permitting police departments to hire noncitizens who are legally authorized to work.
-Chief Geoffrey Farr of Blue Island, Illinois, was one of the officers to testify before the Illinois State House advocating for the passage of the bill, and he is now at the front lines of implementing it.
+Chief Geoffery Farr of Blue Island, Illinois, was one of the officers to testify before the Illinois State House advocating for the passage of the bill, and he is now at the front lines of implementing it.

 The chief’s responses have been edited for length and clarity.